sagrawal87/ABE/README.md

 ```sh
 pip install -r requirements.txt
 ```
-Charm may be unable to compile on linux systems due an incompatability error between openssl versions 1.0 and 1.1, in that case either install charm-crypto from the system package manager or downgrade openssl to version 1.0.
+Charm may not compile on Linux systems due to the incompatibility of OpenSSL versions 1.0 and 1.1.
+You can either install charm-crypto from the system package manager or downgrade OpenSSL to version 1.0.

-Once you have charm, just do
+Once you have Charm, just do
 ```sh
 make && pip install . && python samples/main.py
 ```